kubeflow/pipelines/docs/release/feature-stages.md

 # Kubeflow Pipelines Feature Stages

-The features in Kubeflow Pipelines fall into three different stages: stable, beta and alpha.
+The features in Kubeflow Pipelines fall into three different stages: alpha, beta, and stable.

 ## Stage criteria and support levels